 Don’t dismiss Singapore as one giant shopping mall.
 Yes, there are lots of those but Singapore is also a tropical melting pot of culture and traditions reflected in its food, architecture and people.
 You’re never far from expansive green spaces or new and exotic flavours – and if you need any tips on where to eat, rest assured the locals are more than happy to share their favourite spots with you.
-Read on for our edit of the must-eats, sees, stays and buys for your Singapore stopover.
+Singapore was recently reinstated as the key stopover on for QF1/2 Qantas flights on the way to Sydney for Londoners (and vice versa, of course) so make the most of your time in this fascinating city with this list of must-eats, sees, stays and buys.

 Breakfast at Toast Box (Bugis Junction)

 Head to this funky modern take on an old-school kopitiam (coffee shop) for a traditional Singaporean pick-me-up: toast laced with kaya (a jam made from coconut milk, eggs and sugar).
 It goes well with soft-boiled eggs and coffee sweetened with condensed milk.

 Running day and night, Biking Singapore's absorbing, anecdote-packed tours have you pedalling through the fragrant lanes of Chinatown via CBD skyscrapers and past the futuristic architectural beacons of Marina Bay.

 Tuck into a legendary sticky-fingered Singaporean dish at this trendy eatery, helmed by two young brothers on Chinatown's Mosque Street.
 If the chilli crab isn't to your taste, try the black pepper version.
 They're both amazing.